|CS 341 - Survey of Programming Languages

 > (apply + '(1 2 3 4 5)) 15 > (apply square '(5)) 25

-If you simply want to evaluate an expression, the operator "eval" will do the trick:
+If you simply want to evaluate an expression, the operator "eval" followed by the expression and a specified environment will do the trick:

-> (eval '(+ 1 2)) 3At first, this may seem trivial, but consider that we may build up expressions to be evaluated as part of the program itself.
+> (eval '(+ 1 2) (interaction-environment)) 3At first, this may seem trivial, but consider that we may build up expressions to be evaluated as part of the program itself.
 Lists can be Scheme code.
 Scheme code is composed of lists.

 The if construct is similar to the selection operator in Java, C, and C++.
 "The what?" you reply.
 The selection operator.
 It's often left as a "dusty corner" or "advanced topic" item in teaching these languages.
 The reason is that it has more of a Scheme/Lisp style than Java/C/C++ programmers are comfortable with.
 Here's a review of the selection operator: